Avi-Kenny/SimEngine/docs/docs/function-reference/run_on_cluster.md

 <h3>Description</h3>

-<p>This function provides a scaffold for running simulations in
+<p>This function serves a scaffold for running simulations in
-parallel in a cluster computing environment.
-It acts as a wrapper for the code in your simulation script, organizing the code into sections that are run just once per simulation (e.g. simulation setup and compiling results) and sections that are run many times (e.g. simulation replicates).
-This function interfaces with cluster job scheduler software (e.g. Slurm ) to divide parallel tasks over cluster nodes.
+parallel on a cluster computing system.
+It acts as a wrapper for the code in your simulation script, organizing the code into three sections, labeled &quot;first&quot; (code that is run once at the start of the simulation, e.g. setting simulation levels), &quot;main&quot; (the simulation script, which is run repeatedly), and &quot;last&quot; (code to combine and summarize simulation results).
+This function interacts with cluster job scheduler software (e.g. Slurm or Oracle Grid Engine) to divide parallel tasks over cluster nodes.
+See <a href="https://avi-kenny.github.io/SimEngine/parallelization/">https://avi-kenny.github.io/SimEngine/parallelization/</a>
+for an overview of how cluster parallelization works in <span class="pkg">SimEngine</span>.
 </p>